robinjohnhopkins/openshift-quickstarts/todolist/README.md

 ```

 however, safari and chrome on mac weren’t trusting which is a good thing
+But it shows what you would need to do with a real cert.

 ## Add tag to commit point